The identity standards guide provides an overview of the Southern State Community College official identity.

-If you have a special event coming up that will require a photographer, please be sure to let the Communications Department know at least one week in advance.
-When an outside photographer is hired, proofs (either hard copy or electronic) will be delivered to the Communications Department.
+If you have a special event coming up that will require a photographer, please be sure to let Communications know at least one week in advance.
+When an outside photographer is hired, proofs (either hard copy or electronic) will be delivered to Communications.

 Photo & Video Release Form

 If you are planning on using a photo or video of someone who can be identified in a communication material, you must have them sign a photo and video release form.
 This form gives permission to use their image.
 A form has to be signed even if you are using your own photos.
 Photo release forms are generally not necessary for group shots or at a distance.

 For more information or to request photography, please contact Kris Cross at email@example.com or 937.393.3431 x2676.